Department of Labor Logo United States Department of Labor

 Training

-Collectors usually receive on-the-job training after being hired.
-Training includes learning how to use computer software, and instruction on federal debt-collection laws (in the Fair Debt Collection Practices Act) and state debt-collection regulations.
+Bill and account collectors typically receive training after being hired.
+This on-the-job training includes instruction on computer software, federal debt-collection laws (in the Fair Debt Collection Practices Act), and state debt-collection regulations.
 Collectors also may be trained in negotiation techniques.

 Important Qualities

 Listening skills.
 Collectors must pay attention to what debtors say when trying to negotiate a repayment plan.
-Learning the particular situation of the debtors and how they fell into debt can help collectors suggest solutions.
+Learning about a debtor’s situation and how they fell into debt can help collectors suggest solutions.

 Negotiating skills.
 The main aspects of a collector’s job are reconciling the differences between two parties (the debtor and the creditor) and offering a solution that is acceptable to both parties.